Thyroid and PMOS/PMOS: Understanding the Overlap

 In reality, small changes such as eating one balanced meal, adding protein to breakfast, or preparing a simple lunch can have a meaningful impact over time.

-This approach is particularly important in PCOS, where restrictive patterns can often lead to cycles of overeating and guilt.
+This approach is particularly important in PMOS, where restrictive patterns can often lead to cycles of overeating and guilt.

 7. Support yourself during busy or stressful periods